DAVID J. WILLIS ATTORNEY

 Mortgage Loan Fraud in Texas

-Additionally, the 80th Texas legislature passed the Residential Mortgage Fraud Act (HB 716, effective September 1, 2007) which amended certain sections of the Finance Code, Government Code, and the Penal Code to address mortgage fraud.
-It also created a Residential Mortgage Fraud Task Force (Government Code Sec.
-402.032) that is under the direction of the attorney general, which includes a range of state officials—the consumer credit commissioner, the banking commissioner, the credit union commissioner, the commissioner of insurance, the savings and mortgage lending commissioner, the presiding officer of the Texas Real Estate Commission, and the presiding officer of the Texas Appraiser Licensing and Certification Board.
-Although the Task Force was abolished in 2017, the interlinked bureaucratic machinery remains, and these agencies continue to share information and resources in aid of enforcement.
+The 2007 Texas Residential Mortgage Fraud Act changed the legal landscape at the state level.
+The Act amended certain sections of the Finance Code, the Government Code, and the Penal Code to address mortgage fraud.
+It also created a Residential Mortgage Fraud Task Force under the direction of the attorney general, which includes a range of state officials—the consumer credit commissioner, the banking commissioner, the credit union commissioner, the commissioner of insurance, the savings and mortgage lending commissioner, the presiding officer of the Texas Real Estate Commission, and the presiding officer of the Texas Appraiser Licensing and Certification Board.
+Although the Task Force was abolished in 2017, the interlinked bureaucratic machinery remains, and these agencies continue to share information and resources.

-Examples of fraudulent schemes include property flipping based on false loan applications and inflated appraisals (this category does not include buying property at a bargain price and then selling it for fair market value for a profit – that is entirely legal); nominee loans using the name and credit of “straw buyers;” equity skimming in “subject to” transactions; phony second liens to “contractors” who never perform any work; “silent seconds” that involve concealing the loan of a down payment to a borrower, when the down payment was supposed to come from the borrower’s own funds; concealing other indebtedness of the borrower; the use of fictitious or stolen identities; and foreclosure schemes that mislead homeowners into paying fees and signing a deed in to an “investor” in order to “stop foreclosure.”
-Common elements to most of these schemes are inflated appraisals that create “phantom equity,” kick-backs (payments “under the table,” ie., not shown on the closing statement), and falsified loan applications.
+Examples of fraudulent schemes include flipping based on false loan applications and inflated appraisals (this category does not include buying property at a bargain price and then selling it for fair market value for a profit, which is entirely legal); nominee loans using the name and credit of straw buyers; equity skimming in “subject to” transactions; phony second liens to contractors who never perform any work; “silent seconds” that involve concealing the loan of a down payment to a borrower, when the down payment was supposed to come from the borrower’s own funds; concealing other indebtedness of the borrower; the use of fictitious or stolen identities; and “stop foreclosure” schemes that mislead homeowners into paying fees and signing the property over to a crooked investor.
+Common to most of these schemes are inflated appraisals that create phantom equity, illegal kickbacks (payments not shown on the closing statement), and falsified loan applications.

-You can be reasonably sure that loan fraud has occurred when it is clear that a lender would not have made a loan if it had known all the facts - and the lender was prevented from knowing the true facts by means of misrepresentation and concealment.
+One can be reasonably sure that loan fraud has occurred when it is clear that a lender would not have made a particular loan if it had known all the facts, and the lender was prevented from knowing the facts by means of misrepresentation and concealment.
 Putting it another way: inducing a lender to make a loan based on false pretenses is fraud.

 Many transactions, while not plainly illegal, fall into a gray area that is increasingly suspect.
-The popularity of “no money down” investment programs on TV, the internet, and advanced by seminar “gurus” has added huge numbers of people to the investment game and resulted in ever-more intricate strategies in order to get rich quick.
-The FBI attitude toward many of these schemes is openly disdainful.
+The popularity of no-money-down investment programs and guru seminars has added huge numbers of people to the investment game and resulted in intricate get-rich-quick strategies.
+The FBI attitude toward these schemes (and to real estate investors generally) is openly disdainful.
 One official was heard mocking investor entrepreneurs as "entremanures."
 So if the FBI comes calling, say nothing and contact a criminal defense attorney immediately.

-A visit to the courthouse steps on foreclosure day is akin to watching sharks being fed at the aquarium.
-The problem, of course, is that it is impossible for all these fledgling investors to become overnight millionaires.
+A visit to the courthouse on foreclosure day is akin to watching sharks being fed at the aquarium.
+The problem, of course, is that it is impossible for all fledgling investors to become overnight millionaires.
 Real success involves hard work over time.
-Unfortunately, the intense competition involved in the investment business can make impatient and unethical investors desperate to find tricky new ways to prey on homeowners in distress.
+Unfortunately, intense competition in the real estate investment business can lead impatient and unethical investors to look for profits in ways that cross the line.

-Legitimate investors should avoid participating in programs that sound too good to be true, either to the investor or homeowner.
-Investment programs that ask a homeowner to sign incomprehensible documents with weird names often involve fraud.
+Legitimate investors should avoid investment plans that sound too good to be true, either to the investor or homeowner.
+Programs that ask a homeowner to sign incomprehensible documents with weird names often involve fraud.
 If a deal is just too complicated for the average person to understand, it may well involve fraud.
 If it involves several people signing interests back and forth to one another and not recording anything, it is probably fraud.
 Payments made off the closing statement are almost certainly fraud.

 “This is a great investment!
 You’ll make great money with no effort.”